elastic/kibana/x-pack/plugins/apm/readme.md

 # APM

 This plugin provides access to App Monitoring features provided by Elastic.
+It allows you to monitor your software services and applications in real-time; visualize detailed performance information on your services, identify and analyze errors, and monitor host-level and APM agent-specific metrics like JVM and Go runtime metrics.

 ## Documentation for APM UI developers